mholt/golang-graphics/README.md

 [![CC-BY-4.0](http://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0)

-By **default**, contributions fall under [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0).
+By default, contributions fall under [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0).
 However, licenses vary among different files, so pay attention before you use.

 #### Is a license specified for that file in the README?